hotwebmatter/AsciiShapes/README.md

 Note that the algorithmic solution, like the algorithmic AsciiX, requires a large console to display correctly at higher widths.

-README updated Feb 29 2020 to bring this project into the top 3 listed on my GitHub Overview.

 ## Example output
 ```
 Choose an option: